ChildOfJeshua/AI_Model-Interact/README.md

 2. I created an external CSS page to began styling the tags or components of the page.
 3. I also made certain to include 768px mobile design logic at the ending of CSS code.
 4. I went back into the main HTML page or file and began adding the logic for each section.
+### 4. Application Structure Breakdown

-	4a.
-First added to the head section:
+**4a.
+First added to the head section:**
 1. Character encode UTF-8
 2. Responsive scale for mobile devices
 3. SEO details
 4. Favicon
 5. Libraries (React, React DOM and Babel)

-	4b.
-Body:
+**4b.
+Body:**
 1. Root container entry/import for React to be the content inside
 2. React syntax heads up or React logic script
 3. Message Component Logic (user, ai and system)
 4. Loading Component Logic (Ai is thinking)
 5. App Component and State (TLDR: reaction with the Data like API key, error, pass reaction etc)
 6. Managing Scroll Effect section and logic
 7. Minor Event Handler when Enter is pushed
 8. Visibility handles, with the app mounting.
 5. Revisiting CSS to change up either font or coloring
 6. API reaction and logic is still relatively new but a challenge to knock out nonetheless.